h4ck3rm1k3/db-docs/index.md

 interacting with different data sources through the use of *adapters* that wrap mature database drivers.

-This is an example on how to include `upper.io/db` in your Go program:

 ```go
 import(
   // The db package.